gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ### Flowchart

-This is one of the most common types of diagram due to it's veratility, if you need to diagram something other that the specific types provided you will likely use a `flowchart` type diagram.
+This is one of the most common types of diagram due to it's versatility, if you need to diagram something other that the specific types provided you will likely use a `flowchart` type diagram.
 We will show a simple example here as this is one of the types we will use more later on.